po1sigala/live/01-Class-Content/12-SQL/01-Activities/28-Stu_Mini-Project/README.md

-# Unit 12 Mini-Project: Movie Database
+# Module 12 Mini-Project: Movie Database

 In this mini-project, you will build Rest API routes for creating, retrieving, and deleting movies from a MySQL database.